Instruments on domestic airlines in Australia

--does not exceed the maximum dimensions for musical instruments (85 cm length, 34 cm height, 23 cm depth, which yields total linear dimensions of 142 cm).
+- A musical instrument in its hard-shell case can be taken as carry-on baggage and placed in the overhead locker if: o it weighs no more than 7 kg; and does not exceed the maximum dimensions for musical instruments (85 cm length, 34 cm height, 23 cm depth, which yields total linear dimensions of 142 cm).

-Larger musical instruments (e.g. most guitars or cellos) must be checked in.
+- Larger musical instruments (e.g. most guitars or cellos) must be checked in.
 Alternatively, an extra seat can be purchased and the instrument carried as a bulky item.

 Virgin Australia (http://www.virginaustralia.com/au/en/plan/baggage/oversized-fragile-items/)

 - An instrument replaces one of the guest’s pieces of carry-on baggage (equivalent to a piece with total linear dimensions of 105cm), and the weight counts toward the guest’s 7 kg total carry-on allowance.

-Larger musical instruments are considered as a piece of baggage for the checked-in baggage policy.
+- Larger musical instruments are considered as a piece of baggage for the checked-in baggage policy.

 - Any musical instrument weighing between 23 kg and 32 kg is charged as overweight baggage if it exceeds the guest’s included baggage allowance.
 Any musical instrument over 32 kg must be sent as freight.

 - Guests who wish to travel with a cello or guitar in the cabin must purchase an additional seat; please contact the Guest Contact Centre.

-Small instruments weighing less than 7 kg with a maximum size of 85 cm x 36 cm x 23 cm can be brought on board and stored in the overhead lockers.
+- Small instruments weighing less than 7 kg with a maximum size of 85 cm x 36 cm x 23 cm can be brought on board and stored in the overhead lockers.
 The instrument weight counts as part of your carry-on baggage allowance.

-For larger instruments, you may purchase a seat for the instrument or it must travel as checked baggage.
+- For larger instruments, you may purchase a seat for the instrument or it must travel as checked baggage.
 If travelling in the cabin, the instrument’s case must have a handle so it can be strapped to a seat and secured.

 - If the instrument weighs more than 15 kg, it must travel as checked baggage.
 There are restrictions on the number of larger instruments carried per aircraft in the hold (affecting double basses).